saemideluxe/semicongine/README.md

 - Windows Universal C Runtime (some important files)
 - Windows CRT SDK (some important header files)
 - Some version of MSVC (the compiler)

+glslangValidator cannot yet be downloaded automatically on windows, check config.nim for instructions.

 Roadmap
 -------